Wladimir Klitschko vs. Lamon Brewster: Aftermath

 As a result of the circumstances that surrounded the fight, FBI started an investigation.
 Judd Bernstein, the lawyer representing Klitschko, suggested that he was a victim of an ongoing fight fixing in Las Vegas (which also included fraudulent medical reports), which was investigated by FBI at the time.
 Bernstein, along with some other journalists, pointed out that in the last 48 hours before the beginning of the fight, the betting odds in favor of Klitschko rapidly dropped from 11-to-1 to 3.5-to-1.
 According to journalist Keith Teixeira, a group of approximately 40 people associated with Brewster's manager Sam Simon bet from $50,000 to $100,000 on Brewster's victory.
 Members of Klitschko's team also pointed out that shortly before the fight, a security camera recorded a moment when two people entered Klitschko's booth and were there for four minutes.
 These people had badges, but weren't members of Wladimir's team.
 Wladimir's brother Vitali claimed that during registration of the boxer and his team, the card that belonged to Emmanuel Steward's assistant had already been registered on someone else, and that such card would allow its owner to enter any sporting hall in the building.

 After the fight, Wladimir's cutman Joe Souza was fired.
 During the fight, Souza used vaseline on Wladimir's face but also body, which had never been done in any of Klitschko's previous fights.
 As a replacement, the team hired Jacob "Stitch" Duran.

-Brewster made his first defense five months later against Kali Meehan.
+Brewster made his first defence five months later against Kali Meehan.

 The two boxers fought a rematch in 2007 with Brewster's corner asking the fight to be stopped at the end of the sixth round, and throughout the rest of his long career Klitschko used this loss as a driving force, saying in an interview with ESPN's Dan Rafael: "I will be thankful to Lamon until my grave.
 It's something that changed my life.
 I'm not sure what I would have become had I won.
 That fight changed my life for the good."